nickbrandt/GitLab/.gitlab/merge_request_templates/Documentation.md

 **2. Technical Writer**

-- [ ] Optional: Technical writer review.
+- [ ] Technical writer review.
 If not requested for this MR, must be scheduled post-merge.
 To request for this MR, assign the writer listed for the applicable [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages).
   - [ ] Add ~"Technical Writing" and `docs::` workflow label.
   - [ ] Add ~docs-only when the only files changed are under `doc/*`.
+  - [ ] Add a `docs::` scoped label.
-  - [ ] Add ~tw::doing when starting work on the MR.
+  - [ ] Add ~"tw::doing" when starting work on the MR.
-  - [ ] Add ~tw::finished after approving and/or merging the MR.
+  - [ ] Add ~"tw::finished" if Technical Writing team work on the MR is complete but it remains open.

 **3. Maintainer**